Z-nonymous/sd_webui_batchscripts/README.md

 A custom script to use a list of images (containing generation parameters in png info) as a source for txt2img

 This will help when you want to regenerate with a new model a bunch of images you previously generated.
+You can choose to override some parameters with the settings in the UI (Seed, Steps, CFG Scale, Sampler, width, height)

 The source textfile or input box must have one path to file per line